Battle of Himera (480 BC): Carthaginian hegemony and Greeks in Sicily

 Carthage created her hegemony in part to resist Greek encroachments in the Phoenician sphere of influence.
 Phoenicians initially (750–650 BC) did not resist the Greeks, but after the Greeks had reached Iberia sometime after 650 BC, Carthage emerged as the leader of Phoenician resistance.
 During the 6th century BC, mostly under the leadership of the Magonid dynasty, Carthage established a commercially dominant position in the Western Mediterranean.
 The Phoenicians in Sicily and the Elymians had teamed up to defeat the Greeks of Selinus and Rhodes near Lilybaeum in 580 BC, the first recorded clash between Phoenicians and Greeks incident in Sicily.
 The next known Greek incursion in Sicily took place 70 years later.

-The Greeks living in Sicily behaved similar to mainland Greeks, expanding their political and commercial domain while keeping the Ionian/Dorian feud alive – the Doric colonies were comparably more aggressive in expanding their territory.
-As Sicilian trade flourished, the Greeks and the Phoenicians and the Sicilian Greeks colonies became prosperous.
-This prosperity enabled some of the Greek cities to start to expand their territories again, ultimately leading to the events known as the "First Sicilian War".
+The Greeks living in Sicily behaved similar to mainland Greeks, expanding their political and commercial domain while keeping the Ionian-Dorian feud alive – the Dorian colonies were comparably more aggressive in expanding their territory.
+As Sicilian trade flourished, the Greeks and the Phoenicians became prosperous.
+This prosperity enabled some of the Greek cities to start to expand their territories again, ultimately leading to the events known as the First Sicilian War.

 Carthage joins the fight

-Carthage and Elymians joined forces in 510 BC to oppose the expedition of Prince Dorieus, who had lost the Spartan throne and was seeking to found a colony, showed up to colonize Eryx – after being expelled from Libya by Carthage in 511 BC.
+Carthage and the Elymians joined forces in 510 BC to oppose the expedition of Prince Dorieus, who had lost the Spartan throne and was seeking to found a colony at Eryx (after being expelled from Libya by Carthage in 511 BC).
 Dorieus was defeated and killed; the Greek survivors then founded Heraclea Minoa.
-Sicilian Greeks (probably the cities of Akragas, Gela and Selinus) fought an undated war of revenge against Carthage, which led to the destruction of Minoa and a treaty which brought economic benefits for the Greeks.
-An appeal for aid to avenge the death of Dorieus was ignored by mainland Greece, even by Leonidas of Sparta, brother of Dorieus and who later would win immortal fame at Thermopylae in 480 BC.
-This possibly demonstrated the futility of opposing Carthage by single Greek cities or the unreliability of aid from mainland Greece, a situation that would change with the rise of the Greek tyrants in Sicily.
+Sicilian Greeks (probably the cities of Akragas, Gela and Selinus) fought an undated war of revenge against Carthage, leading to the destruction of Minoa and a treaty which brought economic benefits for the Greeks.
+An appeal for aid to avenge the death of Dorieus was ignored by the Greeks from the homeland, even by Leonidas of Sparta, the brother of Dorieus, who would later win immortal fame at Thermopylae in 480 BC.
+This possibly demonstrated the futility of opposing Carthage by single Greek cities or the unreliability of aid from Greece, a situation that would change with the rise of the Greek tyrants in Sicily.